rcls/discus/docs/README.md

 BJT pass gate.
 A 64-byte DRAM board takes 512 transistors and 512 capacitors for storage, plus 207 transistors for the decode, sense logic and I/O.  (There are also 64 diodes).

+Every clock cycle, the byte addressed by the address lines is (re-)written, irregardless of whether a memory access is in progress.
+This achieves memory refresh.
+The CPU outputs a refresh counter onto the address bus when no other memory access is in progress.

 The BJTs used are in fact heterojunction devices (HBT).
 The device used are designed for RF operation, however the critical parameters for us are the low